jennhoward/HowardJenniferIT1025/Unit7/readme.md

 # Executive Summary
-Talk about what the goal of this lab is !
+Talk about what the goal of this lab is

+This week we learn about the basics of Object Oriented Programming.
+We also about organizing data in tables; organizing big data in connected tables.
+We will get a taste of how to run queries of those connect table to get useful information.
+And we learn about the ethics of informations system, big data, and how to protect personally created data.

 # Object Oriented Programming
+## This hase been completed.
+I've uploaded each class individually.
 * Create a class (using paper and pencil or using the Microsoft whiteboard app) for the following: a) Phone b) House c) Employee
 * Identify the features (In the video for the Car class, we identified the properties as Year, Make Model etc)
 * Identify the actions (In the video a) for the Car class, we identified the methods as Drive, Park, Start etc)